openebs/website/docs/main/faqs/faqs.md

 Minimum hardware requirements are discussed in the [quickstart section](../quickstart-guide/installation.md) of this documentation.

-Replicated Storage does not run on Raspbery Pi as the version of the SPDK.
+Replicated Storage does not run on Raspbery Pi as the current version of SPDK requires ARMv8 Crypto extensions.
 Replicated Storage requires ARMv8 Crypto extensions which are not currently available for Pi.

 [Go to top](#top)